-24. CONTROLLING PARTY
+24 CONTROLLING PARTY

 The Company's immediate parent company is MMC UK Group Limited, registered in England and Wales.
-The Company's ultimate parent company and controlling entity is Marsh & McLennan Companies, Inc., incorporated in the state of Delaware, USA.
+The Company's ultimate parent company and controlling entity is Marsh & McLennan Companies, Inc., incorporated in the state of Delaware, United States of America.

-The smallest and largest group in which the results of Marsh Services Limited are consolidated is that headed by Marsh & McLennan Companies, Inc. The consolidated financial statements of Marsh & McLennan Companies, Inc. are available to the public and may be obtained from:
+The smallest and largest group in which the results of Marsh Services Limited are consolidated is that headed by Marsh & McLennan Companies, Inc. whose registered address is 1166 Avenue Of The Americas, New York, Ny 10036, United States.
+The consolidated financial statements of Marsh & McLennan Companies, Inc. are available to the public and may be obtained from: